Byndyusoft/NetGithubActionsNugetTemplate/README.md

 This is a template repository with example github actions for .NET nuget packages creation and publishing

 ## How to use:
-- Rename ExampleSolution into your solution name (ExampleSolution => MyPackageSolution)
+- Rename ExampleSolution to your solution name (ExampleSolution => MyPackageSolution)
-- Delete and add your Projects or rename existed
+- Delete and add your Projects or rename existed (ExampleProject => MyPackage)
 - Change properties in Directory.Build.props file according to your needs (version, package tags, repository url)
 - Fix **dotnet-version** in .github/workflows/\*.yml